sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02_CPU.md

-**LDA (zp) (\$B2)** — the stage-12 pointer-walk template. temp is what lets the walk happen without touching A or X: the pointer low byte parks there while the high byte is fetched, then drives the bus (BUS=TEMP) into MARL
+**LDA (zp) (\$B2)** — the stage-12 pointer-walk template. temp is what lets the walk happen without touching A or X: the pointer low byte parks there while the high byte is fetched, then passes through the ALU into MARL
 ```
 T1: B ← M(PC) ↑              ; pointer address P
 T2: MARL ← B (pass)